Olivia Colman: 2020–present: Established actress

 Also in 2022, Colman starred in the coming-of-age comedy film Joyride.
 She played the lead role in the romantic drama film Empire of Light, directed by Sam Mendes.
-For her performance in the film, she earned positive reviews and a Golden Globe Award nomination.
-She also had starring voice roles in the DreamWorks animated film Puss in Boots: The Last Wish and in Netflix's Scrooge: A Christmas Carol.
+For her performance in the film, she earned positive reviews and her second nomination for the Golden Globe Award for Best Actress in a Motion Picture – Drama.
+She also had starring voice roles in the DreamWorks animated film Puss in Boots: The Last Wish and in the Netflix animated film Scrooge: A Christmas Carol.